ChurnDownForWhat/butter/README.md

 # Butter

-A new project in the making.
+A butter solution to churning, this application aims to solve a UI/UX problem faced by many churners.
+B

 ## Getting Started

 ```
+$ yarn        # installs dependencies
-$ yarn
+$ yarn start  # starts the development server

 ```